abhishekkrthakur/tez/README.md

 - faster prototyping
 - production ready

-Currently, tez supports cpu, single gpu and multi-gpu training.
+Currently, tez supports cpu, single gpu and multi-gpu & tpu training.
 More coming soon!

 Using tez is super-easy.
 We don't want you to be far away from pytorch.
 So, you do everything on your own and just use tez to make a few things simpler.